AaronYang0628/docs/content/Demo/LOL-overlay-assistant.md

  more choices to counter your enemies. <br>
 ![func2](../../images/content/lol/2.gif)

-3. The third func will scanes the mini-map, and when someone is heading to you,<br>
+3. The third func will scans the mini-map, and when someone is heading to you,<br>
  a notification window will pop up.<br>
 ![func3](../../images/content/lol/3.gif)